 Frontend Frameworks

-- Component-based architecture
+- Component-based architecture for modular, reusable UI elements

-- Single-page application (SPA) capabilities
+- Single-page application (SPA) support for seamless, app-like experiences

 Enhanced Styling